Testing for the extent of instability in nearly unstable processes: Empirical Study

 \subsection{On a real dataset}

-The extended dataset \texttt{NelPlo} is available as open-source\footnote{\url{https://www.rdocumentation.org/packages/tseries/versions/0.9-9/topics/NelPlo}} and contains 14 macroeconomic series ending in 1988.
-According to \citet{NelsonPlosser82}, those data are known to be either integrated (in the sense of the ADF test) or trend-stationary with spectral radius close to 1, so let us approach them from the nearly-unstable point of view.
+The extended dataset \texttt{NelPlo} is available as open-source \url{https://www.rdocumentation.org/packages/tseries/versions/0.9-9/topics/NelPlo} and contains 14 macroeconomic series ending in 1988.
+According to \citet{NelsonPlosser82}, those data are known to be either integrated (in the sense of the ADF test) or trend-stationary with spectral radius close to 1, so let us approach them from the nearly-unstable point of view, with positive unit root ($\lambda_1 = 1$).
 It is important to note that the data of \texttt{NelPlo} are longer than the original ones so that our conclusions may be slightly different.
-The statistical protocol itself is different: $p$ is chosen by looking at the partial autocorrelations of the differentiated series, then $\wh{\alpha}_{max}$ whose 95\%-confidence interval derives from Theorem \ref{ThmNormAlpha} is selected according to \eqref{TestAlphaMax}, and no trend is estimated.
-See Table \ref{TabNelPlo} below for the numerical outcomes.
+The statistical protocol itself is different: $p$ is chosen by looking at the partial autocorrelations of the differentiated series and no trend is estimated. \correc{Then, the pair $(\wh{c},\,\wh{\alpha}_{\hat{c}})$ is selected through the cross-validation described in Section \ref{SecTestUnknown}, with $n_{val} = n/10$ and the MSE criterion.
+An (approximate) 95\%-confidence interval of $\wh{\alpha}_{\hat{c}}$ is also derived from Theorem \ref{ThmNormAlpha} with $c=\wh{c}$.
+Because $n$ is usually small, in any case much smaller than in the simulation study, we have restrained the domain of $c$ and only considered a search grid $\cC \subset [0.8, 1.2]$, while as before $\cA \subset [0.5, 1[$.} See Table \ref{TabNelPloUnknownC} below for the numerical outcomes.